SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

-# Exercise 02: Understand the data model and deplopy app to SAP Cloud Platform
+# Exercise 02: Understand the data model and deploy app to SAP Cloud Platform

 ## Estimated time